CocoaPods/guides.cocoapods.org/source/using/pod-install-vs-update.html.md

 Then _user2_, who never worked on the project before, joins the team.
 They clone the repository then use `pod install`.

-The content of `Podfile.lock` (which must be committed onto the git repo) will guaranty them they will get the exact same pods, with the exact same versions that _user1_ was using.
+The content of `Podfile.lock` (which must be committed onto the git repo) will guarantee them they will get the exact same pods, with the exact same versions that _user1_ was using.
 Even if a version `2.0` of pod `C` is now available — but you didn't have the occasion to test the project's code with this version `2.0` yet —, _user2_ will get the pod `C` in version `1.0`.
 Because that's what is registered is `Podfile.lock`. pod `C` is *locked* to version `1.0` by the `Podfile.lock` (hence the name of this file)

 #### Stage 4: Checking for new versions of a pod